NeoVand/synthgen/README.md

 6. (Optional) Generate and edit the document summary
 7. Configure chunking parameters and chunk your document
 8. Generate Q&A pairs
-9. Edit the generated content as needed
+9. Switch between table and flashcard views to edit content
 10. Export your dataset as CSV

 ## Use Cases